 8. Explore Scărișoara Cave

-Adventurous souls would agree with the fact that venturing into caves can be one of the best experiences ever.
+Adventurous souls would agree that venturing into caves can be one of the best experiences ever.
 These peculiar formations of nature always speak of mysteries to solve and tales to unfold.
 If you wish to immerse yourself in one of such wonders, Scărișoara Cave in Romania is here to grant your wish.

 Not only is Scărișoara Cave a dazzling cave to explore, but it’s also home to one of Europe’s largest underground glaciers.
 It’s deemed one of the world’s natural wonders, having such a hidden marvel tucked away.
 Yet, it never seems to melt off.
-This beautiful ice cave is located in the Apuseni Mountains of Romania, confined within the Apuseni Natural Park.
+This beautiful ice cave is in the Apuseni Mountains of Romania, confined within the Apuseni Natural Park.

 Legends have it that this wondrous ice cave came into being during the Ice Age when snow and ice collapsed to reside at the bottom of the cave potholes.
 It’s also said that the cave is over 3,500 years old.
 While venturing into such a wondrous cave is a surreal experience at any time of the year, it’s much better during summer when you can find a chilling spot away from the scorching heat.